webplatform/docs-wpd/Editors_Guide/step_5_update_existing_content/index.md

 ===Standardize common terms===
 * Use ''Internet'' when it is a proper noun, such as, '''The Internet'''.
 Otherwise, use lower case, like this: '''Leveraging internet marketing to drive traffic.'''
-* Use ''Web'' when it's a proper noun, such as, '''Surfing the Web'''.
+* Use ''Web'' when it is a proper noun, such as, '''Surfing the Web'''.
 Otherwise, use lower case, like this: '''CSS is a web-related topic.'''
 * Use ''website'' spelled as one word, not ''web site''.
 Strictly speaking, it is a two word, adjective-noun combination, but common use today (including the listing in the AP Stylebook) is to combine the words into a single noun.

 ===Use the appropriate syntax highlighting when displaying code===